DefinitelyNotASquid/AusMine_Dev_Posts/README.md

 **B)** Contain large amounts of characters as they are pictographic in nature (Meaning instead of using just a standard set of letters to make up their words, they use thousands of symbols that correspond to actual words, think sorta heiroglyphics).

-This for the most part has been benificial for Ausmine, however we've been limited to just 16x16px images meaning that alot of our plans to expand on this functionality had been curbed.
+This for the most part has been benificial for AusMine, however we've been limited to just 16x16px images meaning that alot of our plans to expand on this functionality had been curbed.

 #### New Functionality!